 - Delete the conflicting object and create a stub object.
 This method works for forests that have contact objects corresponding to another forest's users or distribution groups.
-Deletion is the most straight-forward and recommended method to resolve conflicts, since it is the only option that can resolve conflicts between objects of different classes (for example, user and contact). - NOTE: This method will be applied only to objects located in the organizational units (OUs) you specify. - Match the new object into the existing one.
-This method works only if both the stub object being created and the conflicting object are of the same class (for example, both are users).
-In this method, the existing object is used as a stub for the duration of synchronization.
+Deletion is the most straight-forward and recommended method to resolve conflicts, since it is the only option that can resolve conflicts between objects of different classes (for example, user and contact). - ; | NOTE: This method will be applied only to objects located in the organizational units (OUs) you specify. - Match the new object into the existing one.

+This was the decoder at height at the state of the state of - This method works only if both the stub object being created and the conflicting object are of the same class (for example, both are users). - In this method, the existing object is used as a stub for the duration of synchronization.
 The difference between this type of stub object and a regular stub object is that the object keeps its account state unchanged; for example, if the account was enabled, it remains enabled after Collaboration Services makes a stub of it. - NOTE: This method will be applied only to objects located in the OUs you specify, and to objects for which pre-matching rules were created. - If Collaboration Services cannot resolve the conflict for a particular object automatically using the current settings, then the object is placed in the Non-Applied Objects queue, from which you can resolve the conflict by either approving the suggested action or configuring another action manually.